kalistamp/ph_fish/README.md

 ``` [NOTE] ``` Web Server - You’ll need to set up webservers or purchase web hosting from a company to host your phishing websites.
 Adding SSL/TLS to the websites will give them an extra layer of authenticity.

+Summary: DNS has TXT records that can improve email deliverability ...

+* ``` EXTRA ``` Analytics:

+When a phishing campaign is part of a red team engagement, keeping analytics information is more important.
+You’ll need something to keep track of the emails that have been sent, opened or clicked.
+You’ll also need to combine it with information from your phishing websites for which users have supplied personal information or downloaded software.

+* * *

+### Automation Tools:

+Some of the above infrastructures can be quickly automated by using the below tools.

+* GoPhish
+* SET (Social Engineering Toolkit)
+* MORE HERE ...

+* * *